 Kaiser, Keelan

 The course will be an advanced course to develop an awareness and understanding of the role of Building Information Modeling in the student's ability to study design ideas and present those ideas in the various design disciplines.
 Emphasis will be on the relationship of computer graphics with the design process.
-Prerequisites: CAVAD major and ARC 120.
-(3 units; Fall/Spring)
+Prerequisite: ARC120 (3 Units)

 InstructorStart DateDaysTimeLocation